strapi/strapi-docs/files/introduction.md

 At this point, if you visit [http://localhost:1337/](http://localhost:1337/) you will see the default home page.

-The admin dashboard is available at [http://localhost:1337/admin/](http://localhost:1337/admin/).
+The local admin dashboard is available at [http://localhost:1337/admin/](http://localhost:1337/admin/).
+This dashboard offers the opportunity to manage your data easily.
+You don't have to be a developer to use it.

+NB: The first registered user is setup as root.

 ## Key-features